 The elevators.
 Photo: Cap Equity Locations - 2014

-The stairs house right, adjacent to the elevators.
+The stairs to the mezzanine.
 Photo: Cap Equity Locations - 2014

 The elevator lobby during renovations.
 Photo: Cap Equity Locations - July 2019